-What to use Your Cookie Cutters For
+What To Use Your Cookie Cutters For

 Cookie cutters are versatile and cheap making them a great accessory to have in the kitchen or in the craft room!

 You can use these to make shapes out of a variety of foods such as pancakes, sandwiches, mini cakes, ice cream sandwiches, and jello molds!

-Give as a gift.
+Give as a gift

 Cookie cutters make a great gift for almost anyone and you can spruce up the Newfie cookie cutter with a bow and gift with a creative cookie mix and/or some potholders and kitchen towels!

-- Dog cookies.
 Since this cookie cutter is a little bigger than most it will make perfect Newfie-sized dog treats!

 I’ve also seen a few people use cookie cutters for garland and to make wreaths.

-Our Newfie Sugar Cookies
+Human Sugar Cookies

 I cheated and used Pillsbury premade sugar cookie dough.